snakster/cpp.react/tutorials/BasicSignals.md

 ## Defining a domain

-Each reactive value belongs to a logical domains.
-Their purpose is
+Each reactive value belongs to a logical domain.
+The purpose of a domain is

 * grouping related reactive values together and encapsulating them;
 * allowing different concurrency policies for different domains;